jiaohehu/NPreview/DOC-diagram.md

 described as an abstract length on a graphing paper for which a length of 1 corresponds to the width of a single grid.

-The 'width' and 'height' option specifies how many total unit length it has reserved for the width and height.
+The 'width' and 'height' setting specifies how many total unit length it has reserved for the width and height.
 These two parameters also determines the total size of the graph that will appear in the PDF file.
 When translating to MetaPost, each unit length is abstracted using a variable named 'u' that is preset to be of '4mm'.
-You can also change it by setting the 'unit' option such as the following:
+You can also change it by setting the (unit) setting such as the following:

     set unit 6mm

 A grid line is always shown as part of the diagram.
-The total number of horizontal grids depends on the 'width' option.
-The total number of vertical grids depends on the 'height' option.
+The total number of horizontal grids depends on the (width) setting.
+The total number of vertical grids depends on the (height) setting.
 The color of the grid is set to be 10 percent of the white.
 Currently there is no provision to turn off the showing of the grid or to change the color of the grid line.